 No matter how organized your G-cal is, it’s true: Mommy brain gets even the best of us during the breastfeeding journey.

-If you find yourself constantly struggling with brain fog, invest in tools to help you stay on top of your life, at least while your hormones are still running crazy.
-Baby tracking apps are great, but even simple things like keeping a planner or using sticky note reminders around the house can help you stay organized and focused.
+If you are constantly struggling with brain fog, invest in tools to help you stay on top of your life, at least while your hormones are still running crazy.
+Baby tracking apps are great, but simple things like keeping a planner or using sticky note reminders around the house can help you stay organized and focused.

 Friends of HATCH recommend these apps for nursing moms: